Benjent/albums-to-buy/README.md

 * Droÿs - And If...
 * Hellish Crossfire - Slaves Of The Burning Pentagram
 * Insanity Alert - Moshburger
-* Metallica - A Moth Into The Flame
 * Paradox - Heresy
 * Paradox - Product Of Imagination
 * Sodom - Agent Orange